ANALYSIS-ECB 'QT' may be next challenge for tumultuous markets

 The big headache for the ECB is containing bond spreads.

-In addition to PEPP reinvestments, it has also launched a new tool, the Transmission Protection Instrument (TPI), under which it would purchase bonds from states seeing an "unwarranted" widening of spreads over Germany.
+In addition to PEPP reinvestments, it has also launched a new tool, the Transmission Protection Instrument (TPI), under which it would buy bonds from states seeing an "unwarranted" widening of spreads over Germany.

 AllianceBernstein portfolio manager Nick Sanders said he was "sceptical" how the ECB could achieve QT with those protections in place.